 There’s a lot of information out there on the benefits of a great morning routine.
-It can set you up for the day, you have time on your side in case the alarm clock doesn’t go off and you can get yourself and your children up and ready without panic, stress and too much shouting.
+It can set you up for the day, you have time on your side in case the alarm clock doesn’t go off and you can get ready without panic or stress.

 But a great evening routine can lighten the load from your morning by getting the important stuff prepared and out of the way the night before.
 Check out this post on why a great evening routine can save you time and stress for the next day.

 I love the idea of a morning routine so much that you can read my blog post about it over here and I follow my own morning routine every day, including at weekends.
 In fact, it allowed me to carve out so much extra time in my day that I was able to start this website and blog.

 But what about the other end of the day?

 A great evening routine can:

 - allow you to get prepared for the following day (so you don’t have to do it all in the morning)

 - your kids (if you have them) will benefit from their own evening and pre-bedtime routine which is incorporated into yours (not just squeezed in between everything else) and,

 - you can get your mind and body calm and relaxed for a peaceful night’s sleep ahead.